DennyZhang/maintain-slack-group/README.md

     Super nice.
 Probably you will see some old friends there.

     Send me a private message, when you're in.

+### Invite people to #blog-review<a id="sec-1-4-2" name="sec-1-4-2">[]</a>

+    XX, we have a private channel: #blog-review.

+    It's for IT bloggers.
+We give review for each other, before publishing them to public.

+    Do you want to join?

+    And it's perfectly fine, if you skip this.

 ## Recommended Books<a id="sec-1-5" name="sec-1-5">[]</a>